Technorely/tendermint/docs/app-dev/subscribing-to-events-via-websocket.md

 # Subscribing to events via Websocket

-Tendermint emits different events, to which you can subscribe via [Websocket](https://en.wikipedia.org/wiki/WebSocket).
+Tenderely emits different events, to which you can subscribe via [Websocket](https://en.wikipedia.org/wiki/WebSocket).
 This can be useful for third-party applications (for analysis) or inspecting state.